yuhanzha/Baseball_Analysis/README.md

 ## Contribution statement:

-Team members: Leo Lam, Wanting Cui, Yuhan Zha contributed equally in all stages of this project.
+Team members: Yuhan Zha, Leo Lam, Wanting Cui contributed equally in all stages of this project.